It ain’t easy being green… the biomass baseload solution for green energy

 This is made possible by the plant’s unique (for Australia) circulating fluidised bed technology that means it is the only coal power plant in Australia capable of operating on 100 per cent biomass.

-Hunter has estimated that about $50m will be needed to complete the project, with Poole saying the main issue was how Redbank would receive the biomass.
+Hunter Energy has estimated that about $50m will be needed to complete the project, with Richard Poole saying the main issue was how Redbank would receive the biomass.

-“As a fuel, it is not as heavy as coal, so we need a bigger space for it, we need to chip it,” he told Stockhead.
+“As a fuel, it is not as heavy as coal, so we need a bigger space for it, we need to chip it,” Poole told Stockhead.

 Biomass is also recognised as an approved energy source under Australia’s Renewable Energy Act of 2000, which could potentially make Redbank eligible for Large-Scale Generation Certificates.

-Hunter’s ambitions go further than just restarting Redbank; indeed, it sees the plant as the first step in its goal of building a green energy park at the Redbank site.
+Hunter Energy’s ambitions go further than just restarting Redbank; indeed, it sees the plant as the first step in its goal of building a green energy park at the Redbank site north of Sydney.

-The company has mapped out the potential to install a 70MW gas-fired turbine fuelled by waste mine gas, installing a 40MW+ solar farm on buffer land adjacent to the existing plant, installing a battery facility and testing other renewable technologies including carbon capture.
+The company has mapped out the potential to install a 70MW gas-fired turbine fuelled by waste mine gas, installing a 40MW+ solar farm on buffer land adjacent to the existing plant, installing a battery facility and testing other green energy technologies including carbon capture.

-“We have done some work on the battery, but it needs some sort of deal or arrangement with a good operator to make it a financially viable proposition,” he added.
+“We have done some work on the battery, but we need to broker some sort of deal or arrangement with a good operator to make it a financially viable proposition,” Poole added.

 “If we can get Redbank firing, it will lead into developing these second, third and fourth projects.”

-The company is eyeing off a public listing later this year and is set to commence a pre-IPO capital raise in the coming weeks to source up to $3m.
+The company is eyeing off a public listing on the ASX later this year and is set to commence a pre-IPO capital raise in the coming weeks to source up to $3m.